tomoyamachi/gocarts/README.md

 # gocarts(go-CERT-alerts-summarizer)
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/tomoyamachi/gocarts/blob/master/LICENSE)

-`gocarts` checks alerts of X-CERT (e.g. [JPCERT](http://www.jpcert.or.jp/), [US-CERT](https://www.us-cert.gov/ncas/alerts).
+`gocarts` checks alerts of X-CERT (e.g. [JPCERT](http://www.jpcert.or.jp/), [US-CERT](https://www.us-cert.gov/ncas/alerts))

-After you register CVEs to watch list

 # Abstract
 `gocarts` is written in Go, and therefore you can just grab the binary releases and drop it in your $PATH.

-go-cas summarizes alerts by CVE ID.
+gocarts summarizes alerts by CVE ID.
 You can search alert's detail by CVE ID.

 # Main features
-`go-cas` has the following features.
+`gocarts` has the following features.
 - Summarizing X-CERT alarts
 - Searching alerts by CVE ID